cthoyt/cthoyt.github.io/_posts/2020-12-07-generating-literal-datasets.md

 of a small, well-studied dataset like Nations or Kinships.

-Today, that came to bite us in the butt because we decided to improve the implementation of the underlying interface for loading triples from files (more specifically, the `pykeen.triples.TriplesFactory` class, see [pykeen/pykeen#193](https://github.com/pykeen/pykeen/pull/193)).
+Today, that came to bite us in the butt because we decided to improve the implementation of the underlying interface for loading triples from files (see [pykeen/pykeen#193](https://github.com/pykeen/pykeen/pull/193)).
+That meant that it was time to set off on creating a dataset that was small and had literals  in it and implementing proper tests for the LiteralE models.

-That meant that it was time to set off on creating a dataset that was small and had literals in it.
 My first idea was to take an arbitrary dataset, like Nations, and generate random features for it.
-I went down quite a rabbit hole to create an implementation that had slightly meaningful representations before [@mberr](https://github.com/mberr/) made the excellent suggestion that the CIA's [World FactBook](https://www.cia.gov/library/publications/the-world-factbook/) contains all sorts of information for each country in tabular form.
-I scrapped the idea of generating random triples and did the dirty work of grabbing some features from that database for the ten entities in the Nations dataset, and simply creating a Nations Literal dataset.
-That all came to fruition in [pykeen/pykeen#193](https://github.com/pykeen/pykeen/pull/199), but I had to delete the code for generating random literals since it was basically irrelevant in the package.
+I implemented an algorithm that created (slightly meaningful) random representations, but then [@mberr](https://github.com/mberr/) gave the excellent suggestion that the CIA's [World FactBook](https://www.cia.gov/library/publications/the-world-factbook/) contains all sorts of information for each country in tabular form, and that I could use that to extend the Nations dataset to have literals.
+I did the dirty work of grabbing some features (area, population, etc.) for the ten entities in the Nations dataset then a bit of improvement on the underlying PyKEEN code for dataset loading.
+It all come to fruition in [pykeen/pykeen#193](https://github.com/pykeen/pykeen/pull/199) where @mberr helped update the LiteralE implementations, but he rightfully pointed out that my random dataset generation code was no longer necessary and didn't belong in the pull request.

 Luckily, I have a blog, which seems like a great place to share my code and my thought process!